SiddhantSawant250805/Prodigy_Web_Development/README.md

 # Prodigy_Web_Development
 List of task projects required to be completed for the internship

-#For Task-05 for the Weather Webpage using Weather API
-First, either copy the contents of the file Prodigy_WD_05 or download it , then add your api key 🗝  in the script.js, then save the file, and instead of running the index.html from the IDE(VS Code), go to the corresponding folder containing the project and then click on index.html to run the webpage
+ Project Setup Instructions:
+Download or Copy the Project Files:

+Locate the folder named Prodigy_WD_05.

+Either:

+Download the entire folder, or

+Copy the contents of the folder into your local project directory.

+Insert Your Weather API Key:

+Open the file script.js.

+Find the section where the API key is required (typically at the top of the file).

+Replace the placeholder text with your actual API Key.

+Save Changes:

+After inserting your API key, save the file.

+Run the Webpage:

+Do not run index.html directly from an IDE (e.g., VS Code).

+Instead, navigate to the folder containing the project files using File Explorer or Finder.

+Double-click on the index.html file to open and run the webpage in your default web browser.

+🔑 How to Get a Weather API Key:
+Visit the OpenWeatherMap website.

+Create a new account or sign in if you're already a user.

+Go to your profile section.

+Find and click on the "My API Keys" option.

+Either:

+Generate a new API key, or

+Use an existing one listed in your account.